 Compliance with this Subsection Multiple service providers may provide different service components or subcomponents at the same time to the same individual only as provided in subsection (a) of this section.

-Service Provider of Day Habilitation and In-Home Day Habilitation A service provider of day habilitation and in-home day habilitation may provide day habilitation and in-home day habilitation to an individual at the same time a service provider of licensed vocational nursing, registered nursing, or professional therapies provides a service to the individual only if the individual is assigned a LON 9.
+Service Provider of On-Site Individualized Skills and Socialization, Off-Site Individualized Skills and Socialization, and In-Home Individualized Skills and Socialization A service provider of on-site individualized skills and socialization, off-site individualized skills and socialization, and in-home individualized skills and socialization may provide on-site individualized skills and socialization, off-site individualized skills and socialization, and in-home individualized skills and socialization to an individual at the same time a service provider of licensed vocational nursing, registered nursing, or professional therapies provides a service to the individual only if the individual is assigned a LON 9.

-Example: An occupational therapist provides occupational therapy by interacting directly with an individual assigned a LON 9 while the individual receives day habilitation or in-home day habilitation.
-A program provider may submit a service claim for both occupational therapy and day habilitation or in-home day habiliatation for the overlapping time period because billable activity for both day habilitation or in-home day habilitation and occupational therapy was occurring at the same time for an individual who was assigned a LON 9.
+Example: An occupational therapist provides occupational therapy by interacting directly with an individual assigned a LON 9 while the individual receives on-site individualized skills and socialization, off-site individualized skills and socialization, and in-home individualized skills and socialization .
+A program provider may submit a service claim for both occupational therapy and on-site individualized skills and socialization, off-site individualized skills and socialization, and in-home individualized skills and socialization for the overlapping time period because billable activity for both on-site individualized skills and socialization, off-site individualized skills and socialization, and in-home individualized skills and socialization and occupational therapy was occurring at the same time for an individual who was assigned a LON 9.

 Service Provider of Professional Therapies A service provider of professional therapies may provide a service to an individual at the same time a service provider of any other service component or subcomponent is providing a service to the same individual if: